 An inspection can be triggered by a complaint, a referral from another agency, or included as part of an overall strategy to improve conditions in a specific neighborhood or business district.
 Inspections are also conducted during the City’s rental housing licensing process.
-Code Enforcement staff conduct general property maintenance code inspections.
+Neighborhood Services staff conduct general property maintenance code inspections.
 Montgomery County’s Code Enforcement Division conducts rental housing inspections.

 When the inspector has identified minor property maintenance code violations, a Courtesy Notice will be issued.
 The Courtesy Notice, a simple door hanger that is placed on the front entrance to the building, identifies the code violation(s) that have been observed by the inspector and encourages the owner to contact the inspector if they have any questions.
 The inspector will return to the site within five to 10 business days to reinspect.
 If the violation(s) have been corrected, the case is closed.
 If one or more items remain unresolved, a Notice of Violation is issued.